 The minimum amount required to invest in our portfolios is $50,000.
 Please contact us for any questions on eligibility.

 Some of our clients have invested every dime they’ve ever saved with us.
 Others view their account with us as a piece of a larger diversified portfolio.
 We leave the ultimate decision of how much to invest with us entirely up to you.
 We’re also happy to talk to your planner or adviser with you to help you decide what’s best.

 We know we’ve got to earn your trust.
 Perhaps you’re interested in investing with us but have a long-term relationship with a planner who’s served you well.
 Maybe you’re hesitant to move your money because you’d rather avoid the confrontation and stress of firing your broker.
 (It happens more often than you might think.)

 In either case, we’d encourage you to take us for a test drive.
 If you’re wondering what to do about those lousy mutual funds you own, consider investing the proceeds in a new account with us for a year.
 Compare your performance here to the mutual funds you hold on to, and then go from there as you see fit.

-As if we needed another excuse to have a party in the Keys.
-Our next investor meeting will be on May 16, 2015.
-Give us a call at (305) 522-1333 for more details.
+Drop us a line to learn more about our next Annual Investor Meeting.
 At the meeting we will report to our investors on portfolio performance, take all questions and in general be accountable for the decisions we’ve made with your money.